imsarahkhan/Group_3_Travel-Agency-Management-System/README.md

 The following file structure is used to organize files for this application:

-* /cmake-build-debug - Contains the files created after executing the application.
-* /include -  Contains all Header files used in the application.
-* /doc - Contains the designed flowchart for the application.
-  * /html - Doxygen file
-  * /latex - Doxygen file
-  * /xml - Doxygen file
-* /src - Contains the definition for all functions -  Function sources.
-* /test :
-  * /data - Contains the log files generated during testing.
-  * /include - Contains the header files for the test files.
-  * /src - Contains the definitions for all unit tests.
-    * test.c - Main file that calls the test functions in other files.
 | Main Folder Structure |                        Description                             |
 |-----------------------|----------------------------------------------------------------|
 | `/cmake-build-debug`  | Contains the files created after executing the application.    |